MicrosoftLearning/mslearn-copilotstudio/Instructions/Labs/01-create-copilot.md

 ## Challenge

 Now that you’ve seen how to use Copilot Studio to create a simple copilot, it’s time to apply what you’ve learned on your own.
-Try creating a new copilot for employees who need help submitting an expense claim.
+Try creating a copilot for employees who need help submitting an expense claim.

+- Create a new copilot.
+Do not include lesson topics.

 - Questions about who to contact for help with expense claims should be answered with a message instructing the user to contact `finance@contoso.com`